The short version

 Reliability

-Cloud providers guarantee 99.9%+ uptime.
-Your agent stays online through power outages, internet disruptions, and operating system updates that would restart a local machine.
-Local hardware, by comparison, realistically delivers 85 to 95% uptime.
-That gap might sound small until your agent misses an important message while you are on holiday and your home internet has dropped.
+Cloud providers guarantee 99.9 per cent uptime or better.
+Your agent stays online through power outages, internet disruptions and operating system updates that would restart a local machine.
+Local hardware realistically delivers 85 to 95 per cent.
+That gap sounds small until your agent misses a message while you are on holiday and your home internet has dropped.

 Cost efficiency